Improved Bounds for Multicovering Hypergraphs: Abstract

 \section{Abstract}

+The minimum number of bicliques needed to cover the edge set of the complete graph on $n$ vertices is $\lceil \log_2 n \rceil$.
 The Graham-Pollak theorem states that at least $n-1$ bicliques are required to partition the edge set of the complete graph on $n$ vertices.
 In this paper, we provide improvements for the generalizations of coverings of graphs and hypergraphs for some specific multiplicities.
-We study an extension of Katona Szemer\'edi theorem to $r$-uniform hypergraphs.
-We also discuss the $r$-partite covering number and matching number and how large the $r$-partite partition number would be in terms of $r$-partite covering number for $r$-uniform hypergraphs.
+We also study an extension of the Katona-Szemer\'edi theorem to $r$-uniform hypergraphs.